 Once scanned, you'll see 4 major sections of the Project:

-- Issues - License violations, compliance alerts, and vulnerabilities found and presented in a triage dashboard
+- Issues - License violations, compliance alerts, and vulnerabilities found in the project

 - Dependencies - A full list of components & licenses discovered during the analysis

-- Licenses - An interface to browse where licenses were discovered in your code
+- Licenses - All licenses discovered in your code

-- Reports - Tools to generate attribution reports, BOMs and compliance documentation
+- Reports - Tools to generate attribution reports, SBOMs, and compliance documentation

 Before you proceed, it's a good idea to sanity-check your dependency list.
 Navigate to the Dependencies tab to review what FOSSA found.

 On your first scan, it may surprise you how many 3rd-party components you're actually using even if your application is relatively small.
 There should only be dependencies that are included in your production build.
 If you're seeing many test or documentation dependencies, you may need to ensure FOSSA is running against a production build or your